sreeharsha-rav/sw_basics/README.md

-# Basics of Software Development
+# Basics of Software Programming

 This repo is a reference to anyone wanting to brush up on the building blocks of programming/coding.
 All of the examples have been implemented in python so it is easy to understand.